Bring your own or use mine

 Cityscape and landscape wall sculpture workshops

-At CoLab Arts in the Park in Fitzroy Gardens, Louis Joel Gallery in Altona, The Old Auction House in Kyneton and The Reimaginarium in Geelong, I occasionally run workshops on creating cityscapes or landscapes from trash.
+At Louis Joel Gallery in Altona, The Old Auction House in Kyneton and various libraries and community centres, I occasionally run workshops on creating cityscapes or landscapes from trash.
 Participants in these workshops design their wall sculpture, then glue the materials to a small, colourful tile.
 There is a small fee for these workshops.

 Design an art brooch or magnet workshops

-At CoLab Arts in the Park in Fitzroy Gardens and Louis Joel Gallery in Altona, I occasionally offer workshops where participants can design their own brooch or magnet.
+At these same venues, I occasionally offer workshops where participants can design their own brooch or magnet.
 They can use wood, stone or sea glass bases, and bring their own found objects to mount if they wish.
 There is a small fee for these workshops.